FabricMC/fabric-docs/develop/items/item-models.md

 ## File Structure {#file-structure}

 Every item model file has a defined structure that has to be followed.
 It all starts with empty curly brackets = the **root tag** of the model.
-Here's a brief scheme of how item models are structured.
+Here's a brief scheme of how item models are structured:

 ```json
 {